Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Evolution of astrospheres

 Given that young stars are more active than old stars, the correlation between mass loss and activity indicated in Fig.~\ref{Wood_f8} implies an anti-correlation of mass loss with age.
 [One parameterization of this is given by] $F_{X}\propto t^{-1.7\pm 0.3} [\propto \Omega^{-3.4 \pm 0.6}]$.
-Combining this with the power-law relation from Fig.~\ref{Wood_f8} yields the following relation between mass-loss rate and age:
+Combining this with the power-law relation from Fig.~\ref{Wood_f8} yields the following relation \indexit{mass loss}between \indexit{star!mass loss}mass-loss rate and age:

 [where the final expression above between brackets links to the intrinsic dependence on rotation rate via Eq.~(\ref{eq:skumanich}).]
 Fig.~\ref{Wood_f9} shows what this relation suggests for the history of the solar wind, and for the history of winds from any solar-like star for that matter.
 The truncation of the power-law relation in Fig.~\ref{Wood_f9} near $F_X=10^6$ erg~cm$^{-2}$~s$^{-1}$ leads to the mass-loss/age relation in Fig.~\ref{Wood_f9} being truncated as well at about $t=0.7$~Gyr.
 The plotted location of $\pi^1$\,UMa in Fig.~\ref{Wood_f9} indicates what the solar wind may have been like at times earlier than $t=0.7$~Gyr. \figindex{../wood/art/wood_linsky_f13.ps}